 - On the main Steel and Composite Deck Designer (PontiEC4) menu select Window> 4 Results to set the Results dialog active.
 After a short delay whilst a partial code check is run, the geometric properties of each cross section will be calculated.
-This can be confirmed by selecting a Cross-section and Design combination with the Geometric properties 2 tab active. - When complete, select File> Export geometric properties to LUSAS - On the dialog, browse to your working project folder and enter a filename of "LUSAS\Sections Rev0.vbs". - Select (check) all the Export check boxes (apart from Export Phase 2c). - Ensure that the option 'Distance middle plane of slab - neutral axis' is not selected
+This can be confirmed by selecting a Cross-section and Design combination with the Geometric properties 2 tab active. - When complete, select File> Export geometric properties to LUSAS

+- On the dialog, browse to your working project folder and enter a filename of "LUSAS\Sections Rev0.vbs". - Select Girders with top slab and check the Export material - Ensure that the option 'Distance middle plane of slab neutral axis' is not selected - Ensure that the option Assume slab width constant and use minimum value is selected.
+Click OK to finish.